The Carneddau

 Garnedd Uchaf - 926m

-Carnedd Llywelyn, the second highest peak in Wales after Snowdon reaches 3,458' (1064m), slightly higher than its Carnedd Dafydd at 3,427' (1044m).
-The former peak derives its name from the renowned thirteenth century Prince of Wales, Llywelyn the Great.
+Carnedd Llywelyn, the second highest peak in Wales after Snowdon reaches 3,458' (1064m), slightly lower is its neighbour Carnedd Dafydd at 3,427' (1044m).
+The former peak is thought to derive its name from the renowned thirteenth century Prince of Wales, Llywelyn the Great.
 The rare and fragile montane heath can only be found on the highest summits of the Carneddau.

 The range encompasses a number of lakes in its deep valleys including Llyn Cowlyd and Llyn Eigiau.